mmoreram/BaseBundle/README.md

 ## Functional Tests

-Some of the issues many projects have when they want to start testing their application in a functional way is that they don't really know how to manage the kernel, the differents states this kernel can handle and the whole application.
+Some of the issues many projects have when they want to start testing their bundles in a functional way is that they don't really know how to handle with the kernel.
+The steps to follow are always the same.

+* Create a small bundle where to test your features
+* Create a kernel that works as a standalone application
+* Create a configuration for that kernel

+But then some issues come as long as we want to test against several kernels and different kernel configurations.

+How can we solve this?

 Well, this is not going to be a problem anymore, at least with this library.
 Let's see a functional test and the way you can do it since this moment.